Mary E. Woolley Chamberlain: Career

-Council in Kanab
+Town Board in Kanab

-Mary Chamberlain was elected to be chairman of an all-women town council in 1911; the council served for two years.
+Mary Chamberlain was elected to be chairman of an all-women town board in 1911; the board served for two years.
 At the time they incorrectly supposed that this was the first all-woman town council in history.
 In reality, a newspaper cites Mary D. Lowman as a recently elected female mayor with an all-woman council in Oskaloosa, Kansas in 1888, 23 years before the election of Mary Chamberlain.
-She was, however, the first female mayor of Kanab, Utah.
-The council in Kanab consisted of five women: Vinnie Jepson, Tamar Hamblin, Blanche Hamblin, Luella McAllister, and Mary Chamberlain (then Howard) as president.
-Chamberlain and her council took office on January 2, 1912, and reportedly had meetings in their own homes rather than at the courthouse.
+She was, however, the first female board president of Kanab, Utah.
+The town board in Kanab consisted of five women: Vinnie Jepson, Tamar Hamblin, Blanche Hamblin, Luella McAllister, and Mary Chamberlain (then Howard) as president.
+Chamberlain and her town board took office on January 2, 1912, and reportedly had meetings in their own homes rather than at the courthouse.
 During a time when women were expected to stay at home and raise a family rather than work, all five newly elected politicians had families ranging from two to seven children, and were expected to simultaneously tend to their individual housework and church duties while in office.

 In fact, because of the circumstances of the election, the women were actually taken more seriously than they would have been.
-Seeking election on a feminist platform would have likely created a more hostile attitude towards the councilwomen, making it more difficult for them to have accomplished everything they were able to accomplish.
+Seeking election on a feminist platform would have likely created a more hostile attitude towards the board members, making it more difficult for them to have accomplished everything they were able to accomplish.
 They passed eight ordinances and initiated other measures focused on cleaning up the town of Kanab.

 On February 23, they passed an act requiring traveling salesman to pay a tax per day to conduct business in order to protect local merchants.
 In May, they passed a law that regulated livestock and stray animals as well as a dog leash and registration law in July.
 They outlawed slingshots in town in order to protect wildlife.
 One of their large projects was related to alcohol and alcohol sales, at one point forbidding the mailing of alcohol to Kanab.
 On July 11, 1913, they passed an ordinance forbidding all sales and alcohol consumption without a medical prescription.
 They also passed ordinances forbidding disruptive and boisterous activities on the Sabbath and prohibiting gambling.
 They initiated projects to improve the town including cleaning up the local cemetery, building bridges over ditches, building a dike to protect the town from flooding, and finally appointing September 12, 1912 as "Stink Weed Day" offering monetary prizes for the individuals who best spruced up the town.
 They were encouraged to run for reelection, but they wanted to allow the honor to go to somebody else, hoping more women would be inclined to run for election.
 However, in 1914, an all-male board was elected, ending the short-lived era that the women conceived.